-The strange, invisible wires were pulled again,-for the blue death-fingers tightened around my own, and the locked hands traced the following wards a harmony, as it were, of far-off music.
+The strange, invisible wires were pulled again,-for the blue death-fingers tightened around my own, and the locked hands traced the following

+"I found myself gradually taking form-and moving through a long, grand, misty, undulating arch-way, to wards a harmony, as it were, of far-off music.
 All was indefinite.
 I felt the intense consciousness of my own existence-nothing more.
 At length, clearer and clearer I understood the new universe into which I was entering, and a part of which I formed.
 I was alone.
 I heard no voice.
-But as I swept through the arch, I said as it were distinctly to myself this strange word, 'Forms.'
-At length it changed to 'Forms-Motion.'
-After I had swept on still farther, it changed to 'Forms-Motion- HARMONY.'
-And then after a pause, to 'Forms-Motion- HARMONY.'
-And then after a pause, to 'Forms-Motion -HARMONY-THE ARCH.'
+But as I swept through the arch, I said as it were distinctly to myself this strange word, 'FORMS.'
+At length it changed to 'FORMS-MOTION.'
+After I had swept on still farther, it changed to 'FORMS-MOTION- HARMONY.'
+And then after a pause, to 'FORMS-MOTION -HARMONY-THE ARCH.
 Why I repeated them I know not.
-Soon I was, as it were, uttering 'Forms-Motion -HARMONY-THE ARCH-CONNECTION.'
+Soon I was, as it were, uttering 'FORMS-MOTION -HARMONY-THE ARCH-CONNECTION.'
 At length the word 'BEAUTY' was added; and finally I found myself repeating over and over again: